cfpb/design-manual/page-components/form-fields.md

 Never use radio buttons for optional questions.
 Once a radio button is selected from a list, it or another choice must remain selected and there is no going back unless you reload the form.

-Consider using  <a href="#chunky_checkboxes">radio buttons with large target areas</a>.
+Consider using <a href="#large-target">radio buttons with large target areas</a>.
 If these won’t fit into your design and you need to use the default style shown below, make sure the target area is at least 45 x 45 px and includes the option text.

 #### Accessibility